-A minimum of thirty semester hours in a program requiring a thesis or a minimum of thirty-three semester hours in a non-thesis program will be required.
+A minimum of thirty semester hours will be required.
 A minimum of one-half of the semester hours required for the master's program, exclusive of thesis credits, must be in courses numbered at the 5000 level.
 Specific graduate programs may require more than the minimum number of hours.